Welcome to UEA Pole Fitness!

 Remember everyone was a beginner once!

-Sometimes people are nervous about starting pole fitness with issues of fitness and flexibility, especially regarding upper body strength.
+Sometimes people are nervous about starting pole fitness with issues of fitness or flexibility, especially regarding upper body strength.
 But don't worry!
 Your upper body strength and overall fitness will improve throughout the lessons, developing as you learn.

-We hope to see you soon!
+We hope to see you soon! x

 If you have an unanswered question about the UEA Pole Fitness Club, please don’t hesitate to contact one of the committee members or simply message the Facebook page.